Qjay21/Qjay21/README.md

 - 👋 Hi, I’m Adekunle Qudus
-- 👀 I’m interested in solidity programming
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning front end development.
+- 🌱 I’m currently learning Data Analysis .
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me slyee.dee@gmail.com
+- 📫 How to reach me quickly on Qudus.Adekunle@outlook.com

 <!---
 Qjay21/Qjay21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.